cowprotocol/services/database/README.md

  Value   | Meaning
 ---------|--------
- presign | For these signatures, the user broadcasts a transaction onchain.
-This transaction contains a signature of the order hash.
-Because this onchain transaction is also signed, it proves that the user indeed signed the order. ethsign | Same idea as `presign` but standardized and with security improvements ([EIP-191](https://eips.ethereum.org/EIPS/eip-191)) eip1271 | Owner of the order is a smart contract that implements [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).
+ presign | User broadcasts a transaction onchain containing a signature of the order hash.
+Because this onchain transaction is also signed, it proves that the user indeed signed the order. ethsign | Standardized way to sign arbitraty bytes ([EIP-191](https://eips.ethereum.org/EIPS/eip-191)) eip712  | Standardized way to hash and sign structured data. ([eip712](https://eips.ethereum.org/EIPS/eip-712)) eip1271 | Owner of the order is a smart contract that implements [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).
 To verify that the order is allowed to execute we call the owner's `isValidSignature(order_hash, signature)` function and let it decide.
-Used to implement [smart orders](https://docs.cow.fi/tutorials/how-to-place-erc-1271-smart-contract-orders/smart-orders). eip712  | Standardized way to hash and sign structured data. ([eip712](https://eips.ethereum.org/EIPS/eip-712))
+Used to implement [smart orders](https://docs.cow.fi/tutorials/how-to-place-erc-1271-smart-contract-orders/smart-orders).

 #### quotekind

+We support different expiration times for orders with different signing schemes.
+This is because offline signed messages can immediately be validated but presign or eip-1271 signatures need to interact with the blockchain which may take time.
+This could be achieved by simply setting the appropriate `expiration_timestamp` in the quote.
+But we also want to prevent users from creating for example quick `eip712` orders with long living quotes intended for `eip1271` orders which might be way off by then so quotes also get tagged with this `quotekind`.

  Value               | Meaning
 ---------------------|--------
- standard            | TODO
- eip1271onchainorder | TODO
- presignonchainorder | TODO
+ standard            | Quote for `eip712` or `ethsign` orders. eip1271onchainorder | Quote that accounts for gas used to verify signature with on-chain `isValidSignature()` call (see [signingscheme::eip1271](#signingscheme)) presignonchainorder | Quote for `presign` orders.

 #### selltokensource